Minkowski Decomposition of Associahedra and Related Combinatorics: Introduction

+A.~Postnikov defined in~\cite{Postnikov} generalised permutahedra as a subfamily of all convex polytopes that have the following H-description:

-where~$[n]$ denotes the set $\{ 1,2,\cdots,n\}$,~\cite{Postnikov}.
-The classical $(n-1)$-dimensional permutahedron, as described for example by G.~M.~Ziegler,~\cite{ziegler}, corresponds to the choice $z_I = \tfrac{|I|(|I|+1)}{2}$ for $\varnothing \subset I \subseteq [n]$.
+where~$[n]$ denotes the set $\{ 1,2,\cdots,n\}$.
+The classical $(n-1)$-dimensional permutahedron, as described for example by G.~M.~Ziegler,~\cite{ziegler}, corresponds to $z_I = \tfrac{|I|(|I|+1)}{2}$ for $\varnothing \subset I \subseteq [n]$ (we distinguish between $\subset$ and $\subseteq$!).
 Obviously, some of the above inequalities may be redundant for~$P_n(\{z_I\})$ and, unless the value~$z_I$ is tight, sufficiently small increases and decreases of~$z_I$ for a redundant inequality do not change the combinatorial type of~$P_n(\{z_I\})$.
-Although the encoding by all values~$z_I$ is not efficient, Proposition~\ref{prop:ardila} gives a good reason to specify tight values~$z_I$ for all $I\subseteq [n]$.
-A subtlety not mentioned in the definition above is to require that a generalised permutahedron lies in the deformation cone of the classical permutahedron.
-We therefore call $P_n(\{ z_I\})$ only a generalised permutahedron if no facet-defining hyperplane of the permutahedron is moved \emph{past any vertices}, compare A.~Postnikov, V.~Reiner, and L.~Williams,~\cite{PostnikovReinerWilliams}.
+Although the encoding by all values~$z_I$ is not efficient, Proposition~\ref{prop:ardila} below gives a good reason to specify tight values~$z_I$ for all $I\subseteq [n]$.
+The subfamily of generalised permutahedra is now characterised by the additional requirement that~$P_n(\{ z_I\})$ is an element of the deformation cone of the classical permutahedron.
+Equivalently, this means that the normal fan of the generalised permutahedron is a coarsening of the normal fan of the classical permutahedron or that no facet-defining hyperplane of the permutahedron is moved \emph{past any vertices}, compare A.~Postnikov, V.~Reiner, and L.~Williams,~\cite{PostnikovReinerWilliams}.
 This fine distinction and additional condition is easily overlooked but essential.
-For example, Proposition~\ref{prop:ardila}, does not hold for arbitrary polytopes~$P_n(\{ z_I\})$, we illustrate this by a simple example in Section~\ref{sec_cyclohedron}.
+For example, Proposition~\ref{prop:ardila} does not hold for arbitrary polytopes~$P_n(\{ z_I\})$, we illustrate this by a simple example in Section~\ref{sec_cyclohedron}.
+Fundamental examples are dilations of the standard simplex $\Delta_n=\operatorname{conv}\{ e_1, e_2, \cdots, e_n\}$ where $e_i$ denotes the $i^{th}$ standard basis vector of $\R^n$.

-Our study focusses on certain realisations~$\As_{n-1}^c$ of associahedra obtained from the classical permutahedron by making some inequalities redundant and changing the right hand sides of the irredundant inequalities.
-Equivalently we could start with a permutahedron in the deformation cone of the classical permutahedron and make some defining inequalities redundant.
-These realisations are explained in more detail in Section~\ref{sec_assoc_def} and the resulting polytopes form a subclass of generalised permutahedra.
-Two examples of $3$-dimensional polytopes~$\As^c_3$ obtained from the classical permutahedron are shown in Figure~\ref{fig:a3_associahedra}.